-In the fiscal year ended December 31, 2004, one client, Click Here, Inc., an advertising agency representing Travelocity.com, accounted for 12% of our revenues.
-The loss of this client may result in a significant decrease in our revenues and results of operations, which could have a material adverse effect on our business.
-We have written agreements with Click Here, Inc. Copies of the agreements are filed as exhibits to this Report.
-The agreements provide that Travelzoo will be paid for the publication of ads on a cost-per-click basis.
-The agreements for 2004 were not cancelable by Click Here, Inc. The agreements for 2005 are cancelable by Click Here, Inc. upon 90 days' written notice.
-The payment terms are net 60 days with no discount for early payment.
+In the fiscal year ended December 31, 2005, one client accounted for 15% of our revenues.
+The loss of this client may result in a significant decrease in our revenues, which could have a material adverse effect on our business.
+Copies of the agreements with our largest client in 2005 were previously filed as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2004.
+The agreements provided that Travelzoo will be paid for the publication of ads on a cost-per-click basis.
+The agreements were cancelable upon 90 days' written notice, and the payment terms were net 60 days with no discount for early payment.
+The agreements for 2005 expired on December 31, 2005.

-Our business model is unproven and may not be adaptable to a changing market.
+Our business model may not be adaptable to a changing market.

 Our current revenue model depends on advertising fees paid by travel companies.
 If current clients decide not to continue advertising their offers with us and we are unable to replace them with new clients, our business may be adversely affected.
 To be successful, we must provide online marketing solutions that achieve broad market acceptance by travel companies.
 In addition, we must attract sufficient Internet users with attractive demographic characteristics to our products.
-It is possible that we will be required to further adapt our business model in response to changes in the online advertising market or if our current business model is not successful.
-If we are not able to anticipate changes in the online advertising market or if our business model is not successful, our business could be materially adversely affected.
+It is possible that we will be required to further adapt our business model in response to changes in the online advertising market or if our current business model is not successful, our business could be materially adversely affected.